-- 4.4.1 A climate impact assessment will be undertaken if members agree to move the proposals forward and approve the publication of the Council's intention to pass a new resolution under the Local Government (Miscellaneous Provision) Act 1982. - 4.4 Implications for the Licensing and Markets Services - 4.4.1 Although we are proposing to prohibit street trading in the city centre, this will not have a detrimental effect on the Licensing Service. - 4.4.2 The service will lose income from the five existing city centre consents (approximately £16K) however, the cost of administration / enforcement work will also be reduced by the same amount.
-As you will be aware

-- Licensing can only recover its reasonable costs so this will balance itself out. - 4.4.3 The Markets Service will inherit the five existing consents, and these will be transferred on to a new market licence. - 4.4.4 That this proposal will assist the Markets Service to meet their financial targets for 22/23.
+- 4.4.1 A full climate impact assessment is not required.
+However, climate implications have been undertaken and have been discussed with Jessica Rick, Sustainability Programme Officer. - 4.4.2 There are 9 core areas to considered as part of a climate impact assessment, and this project has considered five of those.
+The area being Transport, Energy, Economy, Resource Use and Waste. - 4.4.3 The impact of the proposals is expected to be positive in terms of emissions from vehicles and power sources.
+This includes our intention to gradually move away from vehicles that do not meet the criteria for the new clean air zone.
+Stalls / Trailers that use gas or electric and move away from diesel generators etc through installation of access to mains power. - 4.4.4 The impact of the proposals is expected to be positive in terms of resource use and waste as a result of market trading activities.
+We will encourage the use of compostable materials for serving food and move away from single use plastics.
+All waste is to be removed and recycled where possible. - 4.4.5 These measures will improve the ability of trader's to operate more sustainably. - 4.5 Implications for the Licensing and Markets Services - 4.5.1 Although we are proposing to prohibit street trading in the city centre, this will not have a detrimental effect on the Licensing Service. - 4.5.2 The service will lose income from the five existing city centre consents (approximately £16K) however, the cost of administration / enforcement work will also be reduced by the same amount.
+As you will be aware Licensing can only recover its reasonable costs so this will balance itself out. - 4.5.3 The Markets Service will inherit the five existing consents, and these will be transferred on to a new market licence. - 4.5.4 That this proposal will assist the Markets Service to meet their financial targets for 22/23.